nemogoc/100-days-of-code/r2-log.md

 ### R2D47 - 4/21
 Worked on AJAX with XHR. syntax is busy, but not difficult.
 Important for consuming APIs.
 Definitely thinking I have the tools to begin a real project here.

+### R2D48 - 4/22?
+Started fetch options, but ran out of time before a full hour.
+Will count it if I can make up the time tomorrow, since I made the effort, but we'll see.